 “The reason,” she said, “is because this is a pool party during the day, there will be no alcohol, and Jiago’s parents will be there making sure everyone behaves.
-I’ll phone them now to confirm that you have our permission to go to the party.”
+If you give me the invitation, I’ll phone them now to let them know that you have our permission to go to the party.”

 “Thanks, Mom!”
 I hugged her.

 “This will make up for not having your team at your birthday party, Tony.”

 “What you said is funny because when I asked Dad about it he said the same thing.”

 “Great minds think alike,” she replied.
 I rolled my eyes, then rushed from the kitchen before she could splatter me with the wet dishcloth she was holding.

 The steaks were wonderful.
 Steak is my favorite meat, and I love baked potatoes and asparagus, too.
 Uncle Dennis had picked three of my favorite foods.
 Of course, they are Todd’s favorites, too.

 There was a lot of discussion about the upcoming basketball season, and how Scott and Todd had both made the team.
 I was excited for both of them, and so were Brian and Heather.
 We promised to go to all the home games and as many away games as possible.